m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

 ### 10.3.2.
 TLS in Kubernetes

 - Root Certificates (on CA Servers)
-- Server Certificates (on Servers)
+- Server Certificates signed by CA (on Servers)
-- Client Certificates (on Clients)
+- Client Certificates signed by CA (on Clients)

 **Server Certificates for Servers**
 - kube-apiserver